Saoirsegirl/Data-Science-Coursera-Assignments/reproducible research/peer assignment 1/PA1_template.md

 ## Load Data into Workspace

 It is assumed that the .csv file is present in the workspace directory (hence the working directory is not being set).
+This markdown file is written in R Markdown v2.

 ```r